sagar1024/NeuroDetect-Object-Detection/README.md

 ## 💡 Challenges Faced and How We Overcame Them

-Video Playback Issues:
+1. Video Playback Issues:
 Initially faced problems with autoplay functionality for embedded videos.
 Resolved by converting the demo video to a GIF and using st.image for seamless playback.

-Handling Large Files:
+2. Handling Large Files:
 Uploading large videos/images caused performance lags.
 Mitigated this by resizing input files dynamically using OpenCV.

-Real-Time Detection Rendering:
+3. Real-Time Detection Rendering:
 Streamlit's default rendering posed challenges for displaying real-time detections.
 Solved this by leveraging Streamlit's st.image and efficiently updating frames.

-Data Storage and Management:
-Managing detection data for multiple runs required a structured approach.
-Addressed by using temporary JSON files for intermediate storage and ensuring clean-up post-inference.

 ## 🌟 Future Enhancements

-Add support for additional object detection models.
+1. Add support for additional object detection models.

-Enable real-time webcam feed for live detections.
+2. Enable real-time webcam feed for live detections.

-Expand analytics capabilities with more advanced visualization tools.
+3. Expand analytics capabilities with more advanced visualization tools.